alainwolf/roll.urown.net/server/server-tls.rst

 If services for other domains are hosted, certificates should contains them too.

 .. warning::
-   You CA will only allow certificates containing *commonNames* and *subjectAltNames* for domains you previously have validated with them.
+   Your CA will only allow certificates containing *commonNames* and *subjectAltNames* for domains you previously have validated with them.

 Edit the :file:`/etc/ssl/openssl.cnf` file.
 Add all the required domain-names